-If you are moving from a suburban house to a small city apartment, room management and innovation are everything.
+If you are moving from a suburban house to a small city apartment, room management and innovation are everything, especially when it comes to storage ideas for a small apartment.
 Finding an apartment that suits your needs for space, location, and overall comfort can be difficult in such cities as New York, Chicago, and San Francisco.

-Learning to maximize space by digitizing life and using creative storage options can help you achieve more efficiency and space in your home.
-The following five tips and insights can help you achieve your goals in what seems like a tiny space, and then some organization experts also offer some advice.
+Learning to maximize space by digitizing life and implementing storage ideas for a small apartment can help you achieve more efficiency and space in your home.
+The following five tips and insights can help you learn how to maximize space in a small apartment and discover the right small apartment storage ideas for you.

 Diving into the digital age not only saves you space but reduces the massive deforestation that happens each year – averaging 20 football fields of trees a minute.
 The 21st century has brought us the ability to store movies, books, records, and personal files in the omnipotent Cloud.

-Converting all your paper documents to a safe online storage unit can help save space, time, and the environment.
+One of the best storage ideas for small apartments is converting all your paper documents to a safe online storage unit.
 Online storage services include Google Drive, Dropbox, FlipDrive, MediaFire, and OneDrive.
-Securing your documents in multiple Cloud services can help your documents stay safe, organized, and readily available while free up space in your apartment.
+Securing your documents in multiple Cloud services can help your documents stay safe, organized, and readily available while freeing up space in your apartment.

 Disguise your appliances

-One of the best ways to make a room bigger is to create the illusion of space.
+A great way to make a room bigger is to create the illusion of space.
 Disguised appliances can add to the personality of a room in the form of art and decor.
-Samsung is working on a TV called The Frame that is set to hit the market this spring functioning as both a TV and wall art.
-The Frame can resemble more than 100 different art pieces or even your own photos.
+Samsung is working on a TV called The Frame that functions as both a TV and wall art.
+The Frame can resemble more than 1,200 different art pieces or even your own photos.